Kids in the Kitchen

-Kids in the Kitchen are an Australian pop, funk and new wave band which formed in 1983.
+Kids in the Kitchen are an Australian pop and new wave band which formed in 1983.
 They enjoyed chart success with four top-20 hits on the Australian Kent Music Report Singles Chart, "Change in Mood" (1983), "Bitter Desire" (1984), "Something That You Said" and "Current Stand" (both 1985).
 The related album, Shine (20 May 1985), reached No. 9 on the Kent Music Report Albums Chart and was the 16th-biggest-selling album of 1985 in Australia.
-A second album, Terrain, followed in August 1987 but did not chart and the group disbanded in 1988.
+A second album, Terrain, followed in August 1987 peaking at #39, in October of that year.
+The group disbanded in 1988.
 Kids in the Kitchen supported the Australian leg of Culture Club's 2016 world tour.

 History

 Kids in the Kitchen formed early in 1983 in Melbourne with the line-up of Scott Carne on lead vocals, Bruce Curnow on drums, Greg Dorman on lead guitar, Craig Harnath on bass guitar, and Greg Woodhead on keyboards.
 The group played live for eight months before signing with Mushroom Records' White label.
 Australian musicologist, Ian McFarlane, described how they had "attracted a great deal of attention.
 [They] had the right sound (contemporary synth pop with a dash of funk inspired by the likes of Duran Duran, Spandau Ballet and Chic), the right looks and plenty of youthful appeal to make a grab for the charts".

 The band's debut single, "Change in Mood" (produced by Ricky Fataar and Tim Kramer), reached No. 10 on the Australian Kent Music Report Singles Chart in December 1983.
 It was co-written by Dorman, Carne, Harnath, Curnow and Woodhead.
 The group toured nationally, initially as a support to Models, then as headliners.
 Kids in the Kitchen appeared regularly on Australian Broadcasting Corporation TV's pop music series, Countdown, with Carne often guesting as co-host; he was also a "popular cover boy" for the related Countdown magazine.

 Their second single, "Bitter Desire", hit No. 17 in April 1984.
 It was produced by David Kershenbaum.
 After its appearance Dorman and Woodhead quit the band and were replaced by Claude Carranza and Alistair Coia, respectively.
 On 15 April that year they performed "Bitter Desire" at the annual Countdown Music and Video Awards, where they were nominated for 'Most Promising New Talent' and 'Best Debut Single' for "Change in Mood".
 The first single released under the new line up, "Something That You Said", was another Top-20 hit in April 1985.
 It was co-produced by the band with Thom Panunzio and Ian "Molly" Meldrum at 301 Studios, Sydney.